David Hurley: Governor-General of Australia

-On 16 December 2018, Prime Minister Scott Morrison announced that Queen Elizabeth II had approved the appointment of Hurley as the next Governor-General of Australia, succeeding Sir Peter Cosgrove, commencing on 1 July 2019 marking him as the first representative of the monarch who had been born during the latter's reign.
+On 16 December 2018, Prime Minister Scott Morrison announced that Queen Elizabeth II had approved the appointment of Hurley as the next Governor-General of Australia, succeeding Sir Peter Cosgrove, commencing on 1 July 2019 marking him as the only representative of the monarch who had been born during Elizabeth's reign.
 Margaret Beazley was designated as his replacement as Governor of New South Wales.
 Hurley was sworn in as the 27th Governor-General at Parliament House, Canberra, on 1 July 2019.
 His first words were spoken in the language of the local Aboriginal people, the Ngunnawal language.

 On 11 September 2019, when attending an Indonesian national day reception held by the Indonesian Embassy at the Australian National Gallery in Canberra, Hurley opted to make his address to the reception in Indonesian.

 On 18 March 2020, a human biosecurity emergency was declared in Australia owing to the risks to human health posed by the COVID-19 pandemic in Australia, after the National Security Committee met the previous day.
 The Biosecurity Act 2015 specifies that the Governor-General may declare such an emergency exists if the Health Minister (at the time Greg Hunt) is satisfied that "a listed human disease is posing a severe and immediate threat, or is causing harm, to human health on a nationally significant scale".
 The Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) Declaration 2020 was declared by Hurley under Section 475 of the Biosecurity Act 2015.

 During his tenure, Hurley promoted a leadership program to Morrison.
 The program — Australian Future Leaders Foundation Limited — was given $18 million in funding, despite having no office, online website or staff.
 This funding was cancelled by the Albanese government in September 2022, with Treasurer Jim Chalmers stating that it "didn't pass muster" or represent "value for money".
 Chalmers stated that there would not be an investigation into Hurley's role in the program.

 Hurley was involved in the Scott Morrison ministerial positions controversy when he secretly appointed Morrison to five ministerial positions between March 2020 and May 2021.
 Hurley was found to have no discretion to refuse Morrison's advice and an inquiry considered criticism of Hurley's role to be "unwarranted".

 In June 2022 Hurley apologised for providing a testimonial for a builder who had renovated his private house.
 This testimonial was used by the builder in their advertising.